laravel-enso/documentation/docs/backend/activity-log.md

 - the logger will not attempt to persist data when there is no authenticated user - this avoids issues when using seeder / playing in tinker, etc.

+## Demo

+For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)

 ## Usage

+This package works exclusively within the [Enso](https://github.com/laravel-enso/Enso) ecosystem.

+The front end assets that utilize this api are present in the [ui](https://github.com/enso-ui/ui) package.

 In order to enable the logging for a particular model, you need to add the `LogsActivity` trait to that model.
 By doing this, creation and deletion events are recorded (update events are not).